gabscar/validate-address/README.md

 * **Hybrid parsing engine**: fast Regex for simple addresses, fallback to Groq AI for complex cases
 * Returns status: valid, corrected, or fail
 * Swagger documentation
 ---
+## 🧩 Parsing Approach
+This project uses a hybrid parsing strategy to handle a wide variety of address formats:

+* Regex-Based Extraction: First, it attempts to parse the address using custom-crafted regular expressions for speed and accuracy on well-formatted inputs.

+* Grok AI Fallback: If regex parsing fails or results are incomplete, the system falls back to Grok AI to interpret and structure the address, especially useful for handling messy inputs, abbreviations, or uncommon patterns.

+This layered approach increases resilience and ensures more accurate results across diverse real-world address inputs.
+---

 ## 🧠 AI Usage